Jordan Hunter (basketball, born 1997)

-Jordan Miles Hunter (born 30 January 1997) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
+Jordan Miles Hunter (born 30 January 1997) is an Australian professional basketball player for the South East Melbourne Phoenix of the National Basketball League (NBL).
 He played college basketball for the Saint Mary's Gaels.

 Early life

-Hunter attended Saint Ignatius' College in Sydney, New South Wales.
+Hunter was born in Sydney, New South Wales, in the suburb of St Leonards.
+He grew up in the suburb of Vaucluse and attended Saint Ignatius' College in Riverview.

-In 2015, Hunter attended the BA Centre of Excellence in Canberra and played for the program's SEABL team.
+In 2015, Hunter moved to Canberra where he played for the BA Centre of Excellence in the South East Australian Basketball League.

 College career

 Between 2015 and 2019, Hunter played college basketball in the United States for the Saint Mary's Gaels.
 He was used sparingly over his first three seasons before seeing his minutes more than triple from his junior season to his senior season.
 As a senior in 2018–19, he averaged 7.9 points, 6.7 rebounds, 1.0 assists and 1.4 blocks, as he started all 34 games and averaged 23.3 minutes per game.
 He was named the 2019 WCC tournament MVP and was named to the WCC's All-Academic Team.